Sniker7190/RSPC/README.md

 └─code.txt

 There is also a compiled version of the Compiler as an executable, which you can run using the same logic.

+For the compiled version, unzip it and then add your Input/code.txt